wombleton/gitlaw-nz/acts/I/Inspector-General of Intelligence and Security Act 1996.md

     (2) The Inspector-General may summon and examine on oath any person who in the opinion of the Inspector-General is able to give any information relating to any matter to which an inquiry relates, and may for the purpose administer an oath to any person so summoned.

-    (3) Every such examination by the Inspector-General shall be deemed to be a judicial proceeding within the meaning of [section 108][64] of the Crimes Act 1961 (which relates to perjury).
+    (3) Every such examination by the Inspector-General shall be deemed to be a judicial proceeding within the meaning of [section 108][65] of the Crimes Act 1961 (which relates to perjury).

     (4) Subject to subsection (5), every person who appears as a witness before the Inspector-General shall have the same privileges in relation to the giving of information, the answering of questions, and the production of documents and papers and things as witnesses have in courts of law.

-    (5) Where any person is bound by the provisions of any enactment (being an Act of Parliament or any regulations within the meaning of the [Regulations (Disallowance) Act 1989][49] made by Order in Council) to maintain secrecy in relation to, or not to disclose, any matter, compliance by that person with a requirement of the Inspector-General (being a requirement made pursuant to subsection (1)) is not a breach of the relevant obligation of secrecy or non-disclosure or of the enactment by which that obligation is imposed.
+    (5) Where any person is bound by the provisions of any enactment (being an Act of Parliament or any regulations made by Order in Council) to maintain secrecy in relation to, or not to disclose, any matter, compliance by that person with a requirement of the Inspector-General (being a requirement made pursuant to subsection (1)) is not a breach of the relevant obligation of secrecy or non-disclosure or of the enactment by which that obligation is imposed.

-    (6) Witnesses' fees, allowances, and travelling expenses according to the scales for the time being prescribed by regulations made under the [Summary Proceedings Act 1957][65]---
+    (6) Witnesses' fees, allowances, and travelling expenses according to the scales for the time being prescribed by regulations made under the [Criminal Procedure Act 2011][66]---

     *   (a) shall be paid by the Inspector-General to any person who appears as a witness before the Inspector-General pursuant to a summons under subsection (2); and